-The best trailer hitch is the B&W TS20048B with an impressive tow weight of 14,500 LBS, heavy duty steel construction and adjustable functionality.
+The best trailer hitch is the B&W TS20048B, which has an impressive tow weight of 14,500 LBS, a heavy duty steel construction and can be easily adjusted.

 Table of Contents

 |CURT 45900||Adjustable Drop Hitch||14,000 LBS|

 |Andersen Hitches 3410||Adjustable Drop Hitch||8,000 LBS|

 |Trimax TRZ12AL Razor||Adjustable Drop Hitch||10,000 LBS|

 |GenY GH-524 Dual Ball||Adjustable Drop Hitch||16,000 LBS|

 |MaxxHaul 70380||Adjustable Drop Hitch||12,000 LBS|